 To Daniels has fallen the often thankless task of trying to keep some of London’s biggest and busiest roads from succumbing to gridlock and its vital bus service being ground down.
 His responsibilities have extended far beyond the 5% of London roads that carry 30% of its traffic, encompassing every part of the capital’s transport networks that isn’t the Underground, including the Overground service, the Dockland Light Railway, river services and the trams.
 But it’s congestion that has provided his most fraught and complex challenge.

 The underlying story here is that of London itself for the past 25 years and more – a story of economic and population growth that has brought with it the sorts of problem that flow from that type of success.
 In Central London, the gains won by congestion charging have been paralleled by the road space implications of other types of beneficial change, such as bus priority lanes and pedestrianisation.
 In recent times, disruption caused by large construction projects, including of cycle lanes, has been the biggest contributor to holds ups and squeezes on road space.
-The impact of a rising in the number of private hire vehicles and delivery vans has been a factor too.
+The impact of a rise in the number of private hire vehicles and delivery vans has been a factor too.

 TfL’s more rational critics think it cumbersome and conservative.
 But even they would not dispute that balancing, regulating and reconciling a metamorphosing array of elements in the road transport equation to generate the best results for London and Londoners requires depth of knowledge, personal resilience, mindfulness of institutional checks and balances and substantial diplomatic skills, not least because, of course, TfL bosses have their own boss to keep happy – whoever happens to be the London Mayor.
 Daniels deserves far better than a chorus of abuse.